maupilia/SRT/sphinx/_build/html/_sources/Pulsar/L-band/ROACH1-DFB/start-obs.rst.txt

     ``> goTo=*,81.9d`` |logo| :numref:`srt_mount`

 #.
-On a terminal open a vnc session for corr@seadas:
+On a terminal open a vnc session for pulsar@seadas:

     ``$ vncviewer seadas:1``

 #.
-If this fails, start a new vnc session on corr@seadas.
+If this fails, start a new vnc session on pulsar@seadas.

 #.
 Type password at prompt.